Anjali2305/Python/README.md

 # Python
 In this repo, there are 100 python projects from small to big.
 This codes are practice codes of 100 Days of Code: They python Bootcamp by Angela Yu, Udemy.
 This is 100 Days of journey of Learning Python
+# Kindly install all the module before running this on your device

 ## Day-1
 I build a basic program which create Band Name for you using your city and your pet name